TyValencia/BuildLang/README.md

   if username == "ty":
     send user(username: "ty", email: "ty@lion.lmu.edu")

-main:
-    // since find_user is an optional, if no value is sent, None will automatically be sent user = find_user("ty")
+// since find_user is an optional, if no value is sent, None will automatically be sent user = find_user("ty") ifExists user then:
-    ifExists user then
     say(user.email)
-	else
+else:
 	say("User not found")
 ```

 </td>